Any0ne22/CryptoLib/README.md

 # CryptoLib
 ## EN:
-A simple to use and multi-language cryptographic library.
+CryptoLib is a simple to use and multi-language cryptographic library.

 ## FR: